System Assurances,

 How points work

-When a claim is filed, accumulated points are burned as a side effect.
+When a claim is filed, 9,000 points are burned and any remainder is banked permanently.
 The payout flows normally.
-Stakers who complete their full lock without claiming retain all points and convert them to tokens at launch.
+Stakers who withdraw without claiming retain all points and convert them to tokens at launch.

 Tokens and payouts are mutually exclusive